 Exterior Lighting For Decks

 Adding external lights to your deck can make it both more attractive and safer.
 Fortunately, you have a huge range of different outdoor light fixtures to choose from.
 Different models are designed to be mounted on posts, railings, stair risers, and other locations to provide the illumination you’re looking for.
 In many cases, the manufacturers of decking and railing systems have even provided lighting options specifically designed to be integrated with their products.
-A lot of options for lighting outside your house are very simple, electrically speaking, and wiring up basic lights shouldn’t present a challenge to most deck builders.
+A lot of outdoor lighting options are very simple, electrically speaking, and wiring up basic lights shouldn’t present a challenge to most deck builders.

 As noted above, poor deck lighting becomes a genuine safety issue at night.
 There are plenty of ways to solve this problem!
 Lights directed downwards are the best solution to the safety issue, as they illuminate stairs without throwing any glare into people’s eyes.
 Directional lights aimed at the treads are another very effective safety solutions.